-The murder of professor Saba Dashtiyari in Quetta last week, coming on the heels the killing of investigative journalist Saleem Shehzad, is yet another sign of an ongoing ‘genocide’ of progressive Pakistani intellectuals and activists.
+The murder of professor Saba Dashtiyari in Quetta last week, coming on the heels the killing of of investigative journalist Saleem Shehzad, is yet another sign of an ongoing ‘genocide’ of progressive Pakistani intellectuals and activists.
 ‘Genocide’ generally means the deliberate destruction of an ethnic group or tribe.
 In this context, it applies to the tribe of Pakistanis who have publicly proclaimed or implicitly practiced the enlightenment agenda of freedom of conscience.
 They may have very different, even opposing, political views but they are people who are engaged knowingly or unknowingly with spreading ‘enlightenment’ values.

 Out to undermine or eliminate members of this tribe is the ‘establishment’ – defined here as the sections of state long engaged in establishing Pakistan’s “Islamic” identity and determining the “national interest”.
 They decide who is a patriot or a Muslim.

 Most of those killed in mysterious circumstances over the years were critics of this ‘establishment’.
 Are their murders, often at the hands of “unknown assailants” or dubious organisations, mere coincidence?